Inertia Groups and Smooth Structures on Quaternionic Projective Spaces: Introduction

+We also relate the group $\mathcal{C}(\Hy P^n)$ to the tangential smooth structures set of $\Hy P^n$, so that these computations also imply results for tangential smooth structures on $\Hy P^n$ for $n\leq 5$.
+As a consequence of this, we show that if $M$ is a smooth manifold tangential homotopy equivalent to $\mathbb{H} P^4$, then there is a homotopy $16$-sphere $\Sigma$ such that $M$ is diffeomorphic to $\mathbb{H} P^4\#\Sigma$.

-Computations in the concordance group allows us to discuss free smooth actions of the unit quarternionic sphere on homotopy spheres.
-The study of such actions has been of considerable interest.
+Computations in the concordance group allows us to discuss free smooth actions of the unit quaternionic sphere on homotopy spheres.
+The study of such actions has been of considerable interest \cite{Hsi66, Ka12, Ku69, KK70, KK71}.
 The orbit spaces of such actions are always homotopy equivalent to $\Hy P^n$.
-We explore such actions such that the orbit spaces are $PL$-homeomorphic to $\Hy P^n$, and prove that for $n=2,4$, no such action exists on a non-trivial exotic sphere, while for $n=3$, there is an exotic $15$-sphere which supports such an action.
+We explore such actions such that the orbit spaces are homeomorphic to $\Hy P^n$, and prove that for $n=2,4$, there are exactly two non-equivalent actions on the standard sphere , while for $n=3$, there is an exotic $15$-sphere which supports such an action.